jamesmeyer1/EKSKube2IAM/README.md

 ## Step 4:
 Install Kubectl based on your OS:
 EKS uses a command line utility called kubectl for communicating with the cluster API server.
-The instructions for installing for your specific operating system or package mananager are [here](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).
+The instructions for installing your specific operating system or package mananager are [here](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).

 ## Step 5:
 Launch Instances:
 You need the current optimized AMI for the [Amazon EKS worker nodes](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html)
-Use the CloudFormation Stack called nodesWorkshop2.yaml and fill in the required information.
+Use the CloudFormation Stack called nodesWorkshop.yaml and fill in the required information.

 ## Step 6:
 Configure Instances to Join Cluster: